top of page

 ree

-This future does not, in my opinion, resemble what the New York Times puts as “standard dystopian nightmare fuel”.
-The people of early 22nd century England in Tom Metcalfe’s world are living a life of sufficiency, with immense access to information because the internet had been preserved.
+The people of early 22nd century England in Tom Metcalfe’s world are living a life of sufficiency because the human race eventually tamed climate change and learned to use resources wisely.
 The head of state depicted on the English coinage is or was a Mary Tyndall, a fictional relative of the 19th century Irish scientist John Tyndall who wrote precisely and lyrically of the greenhouse effect theory, taking the science further than his predecessors, Joseph Fourier in France and Eunice Foote in the USA.

 Regardless of whether this early 22nd century English life evolved out of necessity or enlightenment, the material culture of this society is interesting, a selection of what we often tell ourselves we should be doing or using.
 England has become a country of vegans or ovo-vegetarians, multi-unit housing dwellers and bicycle riders.
 They are following a sensible diet, eating bread, eggs and protein cake.
 As special treats, they can tuck away vegetable stew and drink chicory coffee instead of acorn coffee, and sometimes even apple brandy.
 Chocolate can be had, but at more than $100 a bar.
 Meat doesn’t seem to be consumed, or even discussed, perhaps this is not a nightmare for those who have never tasted it or craved it.